LukeShortCloud/simpler_things_rpg/simpler_things.md

 * Minimum = 2 + 0 + 10 = 12
 * Maximum = 10 + 25 + 10 = 45

+When a player character's health is at...

+* 0 = They can no longer make an action.
+* -10 = Their armor breaks and cannot be repaired/reused.
+* -20 = They will get a permanent disability (determined by the GM) and loose at least one Trait point.
+* -30 = They die.

+Healing will affect both a character's pure health and their armor.

 ## Dice